jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, Expedition 78 stole hundreds of airships from the Lumiere Council and departed to take on the Paintress.
+ - In the game, Expedition 78 stole hundreds of airships from the Lumière Council and departed to take on the Paintress.
 The Expedition failed, but the fate of the expeditioners is unknown.
  - Card represents some of the Airship crew.
  - This is our heavy-hitter for an all-flyers strategy.
  - 12/11/2025: Renamed from Expedition 78 Aircrew to Expedition 78 Airship